Successful Business Report Writing

 - It gives your reader(s) insight, rather than just facts, figures and information.

-Here are the top 5 challenges that the delegates on my report writing programme said they found the most difficult, along with my strategy for overcoming each one.
+Here are the top 5 challenges that the delegates on my success business report writing programme said they found the most difficult, along with my strategy for overcoming each one.

 Challenge 1 – There’s so much you could say, you don’t know where to start